13 Iconic Performance Cars of the 2000s Everyone Needs to Drive

 2008 Audi S5

-Surprisingly, many gearheads forget about the first-gen Audi S5 when looking at used performance cars.
-Granted, it doesn’t have the driving dynamics of the contemporary BMW M3 or the lunacy of the Merc C63 AMG, but it’s special in its own right.
+To my surprise, it turns out many car enthusiasts forget about the first-gen Audi S5 when looking at performance cars on the used market.
+I agree that it doesn’t offer the driving dynamics of the contemporary BMW M3 or the lunacy of the Mercedes C63 AMG, but the S5 is special in its own right.

 997 Porsche 911 Carrera

-The 3.6-liter flat-six engine produces plenty of power, and when mated to the 6-speed manual transmission, it’s a proper driver’s car.
-Everyone recognizes the Porsche 911, so you won’t have to explain what it is to your non-gearhead friends or curious people at the gas station.
+At the back, there’s a potent 3.6-liter flat-six engine, and when mated to the 6-speed manual transmission, the 997 is a true driver’s car.
+While it’s getting old now, it’ll still attract plenty of eyeballs, and since everyone recognizes the Porsche 911, you won’t have to spend time explaining what it is to your non-gearhead friends or curious people at the gas station.

 Pontiac GTO

-Pontiac’s last GTO was massively overlooked when it arrived in the mid-2000s.
-Enthusiasts didn’t like that it was just a rebadged Holden Monaro from Australia and refused to buy it.
-However, the badge-engineered GTO still comes with proper muscle car credentials.
+Pontiac’s last GTO was hugely overlooked when it emerged in the mid-2000s.
+American muscle car enthusiasts didn’t like that it was just a rebadged Holden Monaro from Australia, so they refused to buy it.
+It’s a shame, because the badge-engineered GTO has proper muscle car credentials.

-Early models were packing a 5.7-liter LS1 V8, and in 2005, it was upgraded to a 6.0-liter LS2 V8 straight from the C6 Corvette.
+Early models were powered by the 5.7-liter LS1 V8, but in 2005, the GTO received a 6.0-liter LS2 V8, the same engine that was used in the C6 Corvette.
 The LS2-powered versions will sprint to 60 mph in just 4.4 seconds, which is still respectable today.
-The Pontiac GTO is a performance car bargain that punches far above its price.
+Right now, the Pontiac GTO is a bargain performance car that punches far above its price class.

 Audi R8

-The Audi has more tricks up its sleeve, as it’s a better daily driver, and there’s no shortage of Audi dealerships that can service and repair it.
+Getting behind the wheel of a used R8 is, in most cases, cheaper than a Lambo or Ferrari, while offering similar performance.
+That’s not all, as the Audi has more tricks up its sleeve; it’s a better daily driver, and there’s no shortage of Audi dealerships that can service and repair it.
 That last one is important when you spend this kind of money on a car.
-Audi made both a 4.2-liter V8 and a 5.2-liter V10 version, and there are pros and cons to each, meaning the one to go for is pretty much down to personal preference.
+The Audi R8 was offered with a 4.2-liter V8 and a 5.2-liter V10.
+Both have their pros and cons, so which one you should buy is pretty much down to personal preference.

 Toyota MR2 Spyder

-If you want a mid-engined sports car but can’t afford the Audi R8, don’t worry; there are still options out there.
-Many gearheads ignore the MR-2 Spyder, saying its Corolla-derived engine is underpowered and there’s virtually zero storage space.
-Those things are true, but there’s another way to view the little Spyder.
+If you dream of a mid-engined sports car but the Audi R8 is out of reach, don’t worry; there are other options available.
+The MR-2 Spyder is one of the most underrated and affordable mid-engined cars on the market right now.
+Many enthusiasts have either forgotten about it or ignored it, saying its Corolla-derived engine is underpowered and there’s virtually zero storage space.
+Fair enough, those things are true, but there’s another way to view the little Spyder.

 Think of it as a bargain Lotus Elise with Japanese build quality.
-Add the fact that there’s a massive selection of aftermarket parts available, and you can end up with a truly special sports car.
+Add to that the fact that there’s a vast selection of aftermarket parts available, and you can end up with a truly special sports car without spending a fortune.

 Author: Andre Nalin